polincdev/DummyCastle/README.md

 ### Encoding

-DummyCastle keeps the processed value as an array of bytes.
+DummyCastle keeps the processed value internally as an array of bytes.
 It may be retrieved from the object using couple of methods.
 In general the output from the library is encoded using HEX encoding.
 The reason behind it is to prevent any platform specific problems related to encoding.
 The result might be retrieved using getResult() or toString() methods.